 It took a while, but a nurse finally left the room.
 She grasped a clipboard in her hand.
 Theresa had never seen her before, and she seemed to have a friendly character.
 She was just a young nurse, and Theresa judged that she was probably in her early twenties.
 The nurse turned to Theresa and said, "Well, we do have some news to share with you."

 "Well, I didn't run any tests on your son, but the other doctors did, and gave me the results of the tests.
 I just graduated from college, so I am kind of just learning the basics of this job.
 The doctors sent me out here to break the news to you."

 "Well, what's the news?"
 Theresa repeated.
 "Is it good or bad?"

 The nurse hesitated to speak for a moment.
 "Well," she said.
 "I don't know how to put this into words, but... oh, this is so hard..."

 Theresa was desperate.
 "What?" she said.
 "Please, I need to know!"

-The nurse avoided eye contact with Theresa, drew in a deep breath and said, "Your son... has leukemia.
+The nurse avoided eye contact with Theresa, drew in a deep breath and said, "Your son... we discovered that he has acute lymphoblastic leukemia.
 He needs to be transported to the Children's Hospital.
 Immediately."